yulimoto/manitza/README.md

 You can change content in such way.

 The code is made 2009 and is out of date.
-Soon will be down from manitza.com.
-Over the time it's intresting for me.
 It is easy to replace view or change model and create another presentation site, but I not recommend to waste your time.

 Pictures and logos are copyright of Elena Kalpakchieva.
 Code is free for everybody.